byu-cpe/ecen192/_labs/Y-Board_Introduction.md

 Replace the `while` loop code with the `for` loop code and upload it.
 You should notice that it does the same thing.

+___Be careful with the number of brackets when replacing code.___ If you have extra brackets, the code will not run.

 ### Examples

 Make all the LEDs blink.
 On for 500ms then off for 500ms, repeated forever.